Jacobventer/car_insurance_fraud_XAI/README.md

 Insurance fraud is a major global issue, leading to significant financial losses and reduced trust between insurers and clients.
 Traditional rule-based systems struggle to detect increasingly complex fraud patterns.

-This project explores how mahcine learning models combined with explainability techniques can improve fraud detection systems.
+This project explores how machine learning models combined with explainability techniques can improve fraud detection systems.
-Fraud detection systems needs explainablity to comply to regulations like GDPR.
+Fraud detection systems needs Explainability to comply to regulations like GDPR.

 The study focuses on:
 - Detecting fraudulent car insurance claims
-- Comparing interpretable and comple models
+- Comparing interpretable and complex models
 - Applying XAI techniques to explain predictions
-- Evaluationg trade-offs between perfromance and interpretability
+- Evaluating trade-offs between performance and interpretability

 ## Research Questions